 Associate’s degrees (AAS, AGS, AS, AA, ALS) from accredited colleges and Universities will be accepted to complete GE requirements, with the additional course work of: Advanced Writing (ENG 315, etc.) and Local Communities (GE 100) (6 hours)

 Associate’s degrees of Applied Science and 2 year Diplomas from accredited colleges and Universities wiil be accepted and count towards BYUH GE requirements.
-Student will need to complete the following additional course work: GE 100, GE 110, GE 120, English 315, World Communities (History 202/GE 300) (15 hours)
+Student will need to complete the following additional course work: GE 100, GE 110, GE 120, English 315, GE 300 (and English 101 if they test into EIL) (15 hours)